-Fuel injection has been around for decades, you can actually go back to the seventies to find examples of it being used in production cars, but realistically, it started making an impact in the 80s.
+Fuel injection has been around for decades.
+You can actually go back to the seventies to find examples of it being used in production cars.
+But realistically, it started making an impact in the 80s.

-An engine has a theoretical perfect fuel state with no load, this is called ‘stoichiometric’ which equates to 14.7% Air to Fuel Ratio (AFR) – 14.7 parts air to 1 part fuel.
-Except … it isn’t that easy.
+An engine has a theoretical perfect fuel state with no load.
+This is called ‘stoichiometric’ which equates to 14.7% Air to Fuel Ratio (AFR) – 14.7 parts air to 1 part fuel.
+Except, it isn’t that easy.
 As the speed and load increases, so must the fuel being used and burnt.

-An aftermarket ECU is programable, allowing you to change a number of differing factors, which means that you can tune your car for performance, rather than fuel economy, whereas a regular production car will have an ECU fitted that can’t really be tampered with.
+An aftermarket ECU is programable, allowing you to change a number of differing factors.
+This means that you can tune your car for performance, rather than fuel economy.
+Whereas a regular production car will have an ECU fitted that can’t really be tampered with.

-What is a Throttle Position Sensor?
+What Is A Throttle Position Sensor?

 We’ve mentioned some of the other sensors, and similar to the throttle position sensor (TPS), their job is just about collating data to send to the ECU to tell it how much fuel and air to deliver to maximize the engine efficiency.

-But let’s keep with standard, mass production cars …
+But let’s keep with standard, mass-production cars.

 Unfortunately, we can’t give a guide on how to replace the throttle pot; there are hundreds of different sensors, with more methods of replacement and fixing, but we can give you things to look out for if you think your throttle position sensor could be faulty.

-Symptoms of a bad Throttle Position Sensor
+Symptoms Of A Bad Throttle Position Sensor

-Checking the TPS
+Checking The TPS

-Most home mechanics aren’t in the position to buy a full diagnostic machine on the off chance that they may need it once or twice – they can be very expensive, but it isn’t all bad news … basically, if your car is new enough to have a modern fuel injection system fitted, it should also have the capability for OBD – On Board Diagnostics.
+Most home mechanics aren’t in the position to buy a full diagnostic machine on the off chance that they may need it once or twice.
+They can be very expensive, but it isn’t all bad news.
+Basically, if your car is new enough to have a modern fuel injection system fitted, it should also have the capability for OBD – On Board Diagnostics.

-You can buy an OBD fault code reader for around $15, but don’t expect a wealth of information if you choose the cheapest, there are also other readers that work in conjunction with a smartphone app.
+You can buy an OBD fault code reader for around $15, but don’t expect a wealth of information if you choose the cheapest.
+There are also other readers that work in conjunction with a smartphone app.

-From that point, we would usually attempt to clear the fault(s) to see whether that sorts any of the running problems, and to see whether it’s a constant state fault or a temporary glitch – in other words – to see if the fault comes back straightaway or at some point in the future.
+From that point, we would usually attempt to clear the fault(s) to see whether that sorts any of the running problems.
+Also, to see whether it’s a constant state fault or a temporary glitch.
+In other words, to see if the fault comes back straight away or at some point in the future.

-Electronic systems are sensitive, it could be that they’ve had a temporary fault which caused the system to log a code, even though the problem may not still exist, that’s why you need to see whether it’s permanent or not.
+Electronic systems are sensitive.
+It could be that they’ve had a temporary fault which caused the system to log a code, even though the problem may not still exist.
+That’s why you need to see whether it’s permanent or not.